usgs-bis/bad-neighbor-invasives/README.md

 **js**: Some old javascript functions used as reference

 There are several notebooks outlining various aspects of the project.
+All of the analysis and results in the notebooks are self-contained and can be generated running the code chunks in the order they are presented within each notebook.

+The HTML verisons of the notebooks are pre-rendered versions of the code notebooks with the `.Rmd` extensions.
+The results and graphics should already be rendered in the html.
+If that’s not the case, the notebook should be run by running all the code chunks (Mac keyboard: option-command-R; windows keyboard: option-control-R).

+The notebooks

+1) bap_bad_neighbor_development_notes.Rmd (.html) documents the development of the functions used in the package and provides example input/output;

-1) bap_bad_neighbor_analysis.rmd (.html) documents the project and provides a results from the Bad Neighbor analysis for several taxonomic groups;
+2) bap_bad_neighbor_analysis.rmd (.html) documents the project and provides a results from the Bad Neighbor analysis for several taxonomic groups;
-2) bap_bad_neighbor_development_notes.Rmd (.html) documents the development of the functions used in the package and provides example input/output;

 3) grouped_species_notes.Rmd (.html) documents the development of informal taxonomic groups like tree/shrub from formal taxonomic Families.

 ## Use Constraints